niva83/campaign-planning-tool/README.md

 ```
 from campaign_planning_tool import CPT
 ```
-and start using the CPT library.
+and start using the CPT library (using underscores to call library is not mistake!).

 The CPT library is fully documented so hit *help* to get a class or class method description:
 ```